Turning Struggles Into Stories

 Not because the shift didn’t happen—

-but because it’s harder to articulate.
+but because it’s harder to articulate honestly.

-The shift is rarely a tactic.
+The shift is rarely tactical.

 It’s usually a recognition.